Jacqueline B. Vo, Ph.D., R.N., M.P.H.

 Biography

-Dr. Vo has received numerous awards, including the Cancer Prevention Fellowship Program Transfellowship Research Award, the Coleman Minority Health and Health Disparities Research Innovation Award, the DCEG Cancer Health Disparities Research Award, the NCI Cancer Prevention Fellowship Program Merit Award, and the NCI Director’s Award: NCI Champion Awards for Emerging Leader and Outstanding Mentor.
+Dr. Vo has received numerous awards, including the Cancer Prevention Fellowship Program Transfellowship Research Award, the Coleman Research Innovation Award, the DCEG Fellow's Cancer Research Award, the NCI Cancer Prevention Fellowship Program Merit Award, and the NCI Director’s Award: NCI Champion Awards for Emerging Leader and Outstanding Mentor.
 In 2022, Dr. Vo received the NIH Fellows Award for Research Excellence and the American Association for Cancer Research Scholar-In-Training Award.

 Research Interests

-Dr. Vo’s research interests center on adverse treatment-related health effects among cancer survivors, particularly cardiovascular disease and subsequent malignancies.
-Her interdisciplinary research program has a special emphasis on minoritized populations and how cancer outcomes can differ by race and ethnicity or socioeconomic status.
+Dr. Vo’s interdisciplinary research program center on adverse treatment-related health effects among cancer survivors, particularly cardiovascular disease and subsequent malignancies, and how these outcomes might differ across various populations.

 Treatment-Related Cardiovascular Disease